EtchedPixels/Fuzix-Compiler-Kit/README.md

 The biggest challenge on a small machine is the memory management.
 To keep things tight types are packed into 16bits.
-Where the type is complex it contains an index to an object in the symbol take which describes the type in question (and if the type is named also has the type naming attached).
+Where the type is complex it contains an index to an object in the symbol table which describes the type in question (and if the type is named also has the type naming attached).

 Various per object fields are packed into runs of 16bit values, such as